 There are other land borders between Thailand and Laos, but they do not issue visas on arrival for foreign nationals.

 For tourists from most countries, the Lao visa is available upon arrival at the land borders mentioned above.
 The Lao visa on arrival is also available at all international airports in Laos.

 To obtain the 30-day tourist visa at a Lao border crossing, you need a completed application form, a blank page in your passport (with at least 6 months validity), two passport-size photographs, and the visa application fee, which needs to be paid in cash.

-The visa fee is determined by your country of nationality, and most cost around $30.
+The visa fee is determined by your nationality, and most cost around $30.
 The fee can be paid in US dollars, Thai Baht, or Lao Kip.
-We paid in US dollars, since the equivalent fee in Thai Baht is heavily inflated and thus more expensive, and we did not yet have Laotian Kip.
-The same goes if you’re traveling to Cambodia, too, as you’ll have to pay for a visa at the Cambodian border in cash as well.
+We paid in US dollars, since the equivalent fee in Thai Baht is heavily inflated, and we didn’t yet have Laotian Kip.
+The same goes if you’re traveling to Cambodia, too, as you’ll also have to pay for a visa at the Cambodian border in cash.
 (As a side note: the currency in Cambodia is effectively US dollars, which are dispensed from local ATM machines.)

 It’s important to note that ATMs in Laos do not always accept foreign debit/credit cards and sometimes we had to look around for one that would take our card.
-Unlike neighboring Thailand or Cambodia, there was always a maximum withdrawal at ATMs in Laos of around $200, and a pretty hefty ATM fee of around $5-10, plus whatever your bank at home charges you for foreign transactions.
+Unlike neighboring Thailand or Cambodia, there is a maximum withdrawal at ATMs in Laos of around $200, and a pretty hefty ATM fee of around $5-10, plus whatever your bank charges for foreign transactions.
 In hindsight, bringing US dollars and exchanging them for Kip in Laos probably would have been cheaper than all the foreign transaction fees we ended up paying.